juhosattila/juhosattila.github.io/README.md

 1. **Commit** your changes to the _main_ branch.
 2. _Don't_ modify the branch _gh-pages_.
 It's auto-updated.
-3. After 10-15 minutes you should see the changes on your website.
+3. After no more than 10 minutes you should see the changes on your website.